-This report provides details of the autumn cockle surveys carried out by D&S IFCA between 2010 and 2020.
+This report provides details of the autumn cockle surveys carried out by D&S IFCA between 2010 and 2022.
 The results of these surveys will help inform future management of the public cockle bed and quantify the availability of cockles as a food source for the bird assemblages within the Exe Estuary SPA.

-Methods
+2. Methods

-Survey design
+2.1 Survey design

-Surveys were conducted annually between 2010-2018 and then every two years since.
+Surveys were conducted annually between 2010-2018 and then every two years since (e.g. 2020, 2022).
 Each survey is completed in one day between September and December at low water spring tides.
-The same survey stations (points that are approximately 115 m x 115 m apart) are sampled each year (Figure 2).
+The same survey stations (points that are approximately 115 m x 115 m apart) were sampled each year (Figure 2).
 Additional stations were added to the survey in 2017 to cover a wider extent south of Cockle Sands and to capture areas where hand-gathering for cockles occurs (Figure 2).